molsonkiko/JsonToolsNppPlugin/docs/README.md

 ## RemesPath ##

-The primary utility of this tool comes from the ability to query the JSON using [RemesPath](RemesPath.md), which you can learn more about in the linked docs.
+The primary utility of this tool comes from the ability to query and edit the JSON using [RemesPath](RemesPath.md), which you can learn more about in the linked docs.

 You can submit RemesPath queries in textbox above the tree, which by default has the `@` symbol in it.